Kora-Security/KoraAV/README.md

 > Placeholders

 - [ ] Make and add default yara files & work on yara system to handle crashing on error.
+- [ ] Write tests for features and functions.
 - [ ] Optimize and make faster when scanning.
 - [ ] Make progress bar look fancier and actually good looking when scanning.
 - [ ] Work on having less false positives and improve scanning detection.